 When displaying your email address on your website, it’s best to create a generic email address such as “email@example.com” and set it up to automatically forward to an individual or department in your organization.
 This keeps individual email addresses protected from spam and enables continuity as it can easily be forwarded if the person responsible leaves your company.

-If you purchased a domain through your CMS, you may also be able to get business email addresses through them.
-Web domain registrars and WordPress-friendly web hosting companies like IONOS even include basic business email addresses for free with some plans.
+If you purchased a domain through your content management system (CMS), you may also be able to get business email addresses through them.
+Web domain registrars and WordPress-friendly web hosting companies like IONOS.com even include basic business email addresses for free with some plans.
 Even if you use a different business email provider, free addresses that come with your hosting package could be ideal for generic or forwarding emails.

 Want more insights into how to register a professional email address?
 Get the complete guide to getting business email.

 Local service providers from chiropractors to photographers, hairdressers, and yoga studios should add an online appointment booking system to their website checklist.
 It turns a website into a 24/7 marketing and sales tool, able to accept bookings and reservations at any time with no need to have someone available to answer a call.

 Luckily, booking tools are now website basics that can easily be integrated with most site builders as well as through plugins with WordPress.
 If you don’t already have a website and want to accept online bookings, the easiest way is to use the GoDaddy website builder, which comes with built-in appointment booking software.
 Learn how to build a website with GoDaddy in just a few steps.